Not an Offer Holder? There is still time to join our Applicant Pool…

 Once all of our existing Offer Holder places have been awarded, we will begin to process our Applicant Pool places.
 This means that if a space becomes available in your chosen combination of subjects, we may be able to contact you by phone or by email with a sixth form offer.

-Typically we will aim to contact applicants with the outcome of their application within 24-48 hours.
+Typically we will aim to contact applicants with the initial outcome of their application within 24-48 hours, however applications will continue to be held on our system until 30th September.